-Detail - Intrathecal drug delivery
+Detail - Targeted drug delivery

-If you and your doctor decide to use a drug pump as part of your pain management plan, you will need a surgery to implant the system.
+If you and your doctor decide to use a drug pump as part of your pain management plan, you will need surgery to implant the system.

 Before the surgery, you and your doctor will decide where to position the pump for your comfort.

 On the day of the surgery, you will receive local or general anesthesia.
 Once you are “under” the anesthetic, your surgeon will:

 - Make an incision and form a pocket to hold the pump